 - a.
 Investments should only be made in such instruments, including bills re-discounting, usance bills, etc., that are generally not rated and for which separate investment norms or limits are not provided in SEBI (Mutual Fund) Regulations, 1996 and various circulars issued thereunder. - b.
 Exposure of mutual fund schemes in such instruments, shall not exceed 5% of the net assets of the schemes. - c.
-All such investments shall be made with the prior approval of the Board of AMC and the Trustee Company. - d.
-The single issuer limit and the group exposure limit shall be calculated at the issuing bank level as BRDS are issued with recourse to the issuing bank. - e.
-Investment in BRDS by debt schemes of mutual funds shall be considered as exposure to financial services sector for the purpose of sector exposure limits. - 3.
+All such investments shall be made with the prior approval of the Board of AMC and Trustee Company. - 3.
 The Fund under all its Schemes shall not own more than 10% of any company's paid up capital carrying voting rights.
 Provided that, the limit of 10 per cent shall not be applicable for investments in [case of] index fund [or exchange traded fund] or sector or industry specific scheme.